OpenVidu/openvidu.io-docs/docs/developing/rpc.md

 OpenVidu Server RPC protocol
 ===================

-OpenVidu Server offers a WebSocket endpoint at path `/openvidu` where clients are able to connect to ...
+OpenVidu Server offers a WebSocket endpoint at path `/openvidu` where clients must connect to ...

 - **Call methods**: clients are able to directly call OpenVidu Server methods.
 Some of them will only be available if the user has the proper role inside the session.
 - **Receive server events**: OpenVidu Server will send session events to clients connected to that specific session.